Kiren Rijiju

 Kiren Rijiju (born 19 November 1971) is an Indian politician who is serving as the 28th Minister of Parliamentary Affairs and 7th Minister of Minority Affairs since 2024.
 He was the Cabinet Minister of Earth Sciences and Food Processing Industries in the Government of India from 2023 to June 2024 and a Member of Parliament in the Lok Sabha from Arunachal West since 2014 and from 2004 to 2009.
 Earlier, he served as the Minister of State for Home Affairs from 2014 to 2019, Minister of State for Minority Affairs from 2019 to 2021, Minister of State (Independent Charge) for Sports and Youth Affairs from 2019 to 2021 and the Law minister from 2021 to 2023.

 Early life

-Rijiju was born on 19 November 1971 to a Buddhist family in the Nakhu village near the Nafra town in the West Kameng district of Arunachal Pradesh.
+Rijiju was born on 19 November 1971 to a Buddhist family in the Nakhu village near the Nafra town in the Kameng district of North-East Frontier Agency (present-day Arunachal Pradesh).
 His father's name is Rinchin Kharu and his mother's name is Chirai Rijiju.
 His father was the first pro-tempore speaker of the first Arunachal Pradesh Legislative Assembly.